 15. Avoid Overdoing it on Alcohol

 Alcohol is right up there with sugar and caffeine in terms of its detrimental effects to your metabolism.
-Alcohol slows down the metabolism and spikes blood sugar levels.
-It also impairs brain function, is toxic to the liver, and disrupts the digestive tract.
+Since your body has to deal with calories from alcohol before anything else, having a drink is actually like pressing a metabolic pause button.
+Alcohol also spikes blood sugar levels, impairs brain function, is toxic to the liver, and disrupts the digestive tract.
 Not too fun, right?
-Limiting your consumption of alcohol can have a huge impact on your health, as well as your metabolism.2
+Limiting your consumption of alcohol can have a huge impact on your health, as well as your metabolism.9